haiwen/seafile-admin-docs/manual/extension/webdav.md

     ```

-Your WebDAV client would visit the Seafile WebDAV server at `http{s}://example.com:8080/seafdav/`
+Your WebDAV client would visit the Seafile WebDAV server at `http{s}://example.com/seafdav/` (for deploying from binary packages, it should be  `http{s}://example.com:8080/seafdav/`)

 In Pro edition 7.1.8 version and community edition 7.1.5, an option is added to append library ID to the library name returned by SeafDAV.